msaghiri/chess-analyzer/README.md

   - Pressure maps:
     - A pressure map is a map data structure that holds information about which squares are attacked by which pieces
   - Material count
-- The heuristics are then passed to a custom expert system which then runs an analysis
+- The heuristics are a part of the "context", (along with metadata, such as who's turn it is or how far into the game the position is), which is used to perform an analysis via a custom expert system
   - The expert system is modular and contains "rules" which are defined by a category (imbalances, pawns) and evaluation functions, which apply deterministic logic and return a series of results that contain information such as:
     - Severity (significant weakness, minor weakness, neutral, minor advantage, or significant advantage)
     - Messages (certain predetermined textual explanations of common patterns, such as a bishop that is valuablue due to a majority of its friendly pawns being on the opposite square color)